swgpu/SWGPU/README.md

 3. Task done one by one

 [CORE TASKS]
-1. Write tutorial for "programmez" mag
+1. Write tutorial for "programmez" mag.
+2. Handle the uppercap in Gfx3PhysicsJNM.
 3. Add binary format for 3D files.
 4. Add JSON Tilemap format to fit SpriteFusion.
-4. Add spot-light
+5. Add spot-light

 [DEADLINES]
 a.
 CORE_TASKS.1.2: 01 Juin